bomeara/EEB_NRT/Meetings/MeetingNotes.md

 * Business school will charge for placements.
 They have experience here, but probably not worth it overall.
 * Thanos Papanicolaou of Dept of Civil and Enviro Engineering offered help with finding internships and links to existing collaborations, willing to write letter of support.
 I'd suggest him as a senior personnel to help with this.
 * Ernest Brothers suggested emphasis on mentorship within the program.
-Unable to join as senior personnel, but we can point to the [Office of Graduate Training and Mentorship](http://gradschool.utk.edu/training-and-mentorship/) for their services
+Unable to join as senior personnel, but we can point to the [Office of Graduate Training and Mentorship](http://gradschool.utk.edu/training-and-mentorship/) for their services with recruitment & retention as well as other services.
+  * Other interesting idea: Purpose of grant is not to make mini me's: it's to train students to their own career, and this changes culture of departments.
+URMs and faculty must learn from each other culturally.
+Grant is already looking at different cultures academically, could do with other aspects.
+  * Long term outreach
 * Word on the street is that sustainability is a key aspect of getting an NRT funded.
+* Office of Career Services will be giving us data on how many students meeting with them from our departments as grad students (spoiler: few)
+* OIRA might not be able to give us info on time to degree, because they don't know when students started.
+* Met with journalism prof: could have useful training and workshops in communication for our students.
+* Potential for university support: tuition waivers for our students (would make NSF happy), also our faculty time (other than program coordinator).
+  * **Other ideas for uni support**
+  * **Program coordinator selection**
+* Look at Summary: https://github.com/bomeara/EEB_NRT/blob/master/FinalProposal/2_ProjectSummary.docx.
+Looking again at intro from NSF solicitation
+   * Science, technology, engineering, and mathematics (STEM) graduate education is poised to undergo a major transformation.
+The drivers for change include recent major national reports that have examined the state of STEM graduate education [*Yep, that's us*]
+   * the accelerating pace of science and engineering discoveries and technological innovations [*arguably us*]
+   * national STEM workforce trends [*yep*]
+   * the growing internationalization of science and engineering [**NOPE**]
+   * the unrealized potential to align graduate education practices and models with increasing understanding of how people learn [**Not yet us**]
+   * In addition there is increasing recognition that addressing the grand challenges in science and engineering requires interdisciplinary and broader professional training that is atypical for most graduate programs. [**Yes**]

+Do we want to hit these more?
+One other thing I've been wrestling with is why the ag school isn't just the solution.
+They train people for applied careers (clearly not always, but to a far greater degree than liberal arts PhD programs do). **Thoughts?**

+### Other items

+Results of surveying potential internship partners

 # 2016-12-14